 All applications and proposals for NIH funding must be self-contained within specified page limitations.
+Agency validations will include checks for page limits.
+Some accommodation will be made for sections that when combined must fit within a specified limitation.
+Note that while these computer validations will help minimize incomplete and/or non-compliant applications, they do not replace the validations conducted by NIH staff.
+Applications found not to comply with the requirements may be delayed in the review process.
 Unless otherwise specified in an NIH solicitation, Internet website addresses (URLs) may not be used to provide information necessary to the review because reviewers are under no obligation to view the Internet sites.
 Moreover, reviewers are cautioned that they should not directly access an internet site as it could compromise their anonymity.